Alex Hales out of Indian Premier League due to bubble fatigue

 Alex Hales has spent the past four months in bio-bubbles and has now decided to protect his mental wellbeing by pulling out of playing for Kolkata Knight Riders in the Indian Premier League

-Alex Hales has withdrawn from the Indian Premier League due to bubble fatigue
+Alex Hales has withdrawn from his Indian Premier League stint with Kolkata Knight Riders due to bubble fatigue.

-He tested positive for Covid in Australia and withdrew from the PSL before later re-joining the tournament.
+Hales tested positive for Covid-19 in Australia and withdrew from the PSL before later re-joining the tournament.

 He will now spend time at home to recover and prepare for the English domestic season.